בס״ד - BS"D

 Please allow me to share my perspective on these verses.
 So, with your permission, let's begin.

-The Parashat Yitro 18:12 says: "And Yitro, Moses' father-in-law, brought a burnt offering and sacrifices for God; and Aaron came with all the elders of Israel to partake of the meal before G-d with Moses' father-in-law."
+The Parashat Yitro 18:12 says: "And Yitro, Moses' father-in-law, brought a burnt offering and sacrifices for G-d; and Aaron came with all the elders of Israel to partake of the meal before G-d with Moses' father-in-law."
 The name of G-d that is being used in the sentence is Elokim.
 So, here goes the question - why does the Torah use the Name of Judgement?
 It's just a meal.
 Why judge anyone at that moment?

 The answer is found in the Midrash Mekhilta De Rabbi Ishmael, which states: "This is because Moshe Rabbenu was standing on his feet, serving the people.
 Moshe was humble enough that he ignored his status completely."